Brunno-DaSilva/typescript-ic-api-implementation-sample/README.md

 ▶️ 4.
 Run an API Call

-You can run any of the available API integrations.
+You can run any of the available API integration scripts in the `package.json` file.
 For example:

 ```